LargeBee/BerserkMarkovTwitter/README.md

 var minutes = 10;
 ```

-Another value to edit is the hashtag the bot listens for, try and make it unique
+Another value to edit is the hashtag the bot listens for, try and make it unique.
 just change the ``#MarkovChain`` text to your desire
 ```
 Twitter.stream('statuses/filter', {track: '#MarkovChain'}, function(stream) {